 Dennis Penu is a Ghanaian academic and a Model UN expert.
-He received international honors in Japan (September 2013) as an Outstanding Young Person, following years of volunteering on youth development programs and working to bridge the educational opportunity gap between rural and urban Ghana.
+He received international honors in Japan (September 2013) as an Outstanding Young Person, for his work towards rural youth development in Ghana.
 In 2009, he was a member of the secretariat that led the United Nations’ first Global Model UN conference in Geneva.
-He volunteers as the Director of Programs for Life-link Friendship Schools, Ghana; coordinating 5 national Model UN programs and 6 international partnerships in training 400 youth leaders annually.
-He is also currently employed as a Senior Research Assistant with the Institute of Development Studies of the University of Cape Coast in Ghana and serves as a Business Development Management Consultant for Coastline Logistics Group Ltd. His hobbies include badminton and a freelance writing.
+He is also currently employed as a Principal Research Assistant with the Institute of Development Studies of the University of Cape Coast in Ghana.

 His mission in life is tagged #developtodevelop: translating his personal development into the development of others, and this blog helps to convey his views to those who follow his activities.
 It contains his ideas, his commentaries on global and national issues, personal activities and aspirations.
 You are invited to contribute to making this site constructively interactive and hence welcome to drop your comments on the issues mentioned on this blog.
 Let’s develop together!!